A Constructive Proof for the Umemura Polynomials of the Third Painlev\'e Equation: Introduction

 with $Q_{0}(z)=1$ and $Q_{1}(z)=z$.
-It is clear from the recurrence relation \eqref{eq:PT.RS.YV2} that the $Q_{n}$ are rational functions, though it is not obvious that they are polynomials since one is dividing by $Q_{n-1}$ at every iteration.
-In fact it is somewhat remarkable that the $Q_{n}$ are polynomials.
-Taneda \cite{refTaneda00}, see also \cite{refFOU}, used an algebraic method to prove that the functions $Q_{n}$ defined by \eqref{eq:PT.RS.YV2} are indeed polynomials.
-Clarkson and Mansfield \cite{refCM03} investigated the locations of the roots of the \VY\ in the complex plane and showed that these roots have a very regular, approximately triangular structure; the term ``approximate" is used since the patterns are not exact triangles as the roots lie on arcs rather than straight lines.
-An earlier study of the distribution of the roots of the \VY\ is given in \cite{refKametaka86}; see also \cite[p.~255, 339]{refIKSY}.
-Recently Bertola and Bothner \cite{refBB15} and Buckingham and Miller \cite{refBM14,refBM15} have studied the \VY\ $Q_n(z)$ in the limit as $n\to\infty$ and shown that the roots lie in a ``triangular region'' with elliptic sides which meet with interior angle $\tfrac25\pi$, suggesting a limit to a solution of \PI.
-Indeed Buckingham \& Miller \cite{refBM14,refBM15} show that in the limit as $n\to\infty$, the rational solution of \PII\ tends to the \textit{tritronqu\'ee solution} of \PI.
+It is clear from the recurrence relation \eqref{eq:PT.RS.YV2} that the ${Q_{n+1}}$ are rational functions, though it is not obvious that they are polynomials since one is dividing by~$Q_{n-1}$ at every iteration.
+In fact, it is somewhat remarkable that the $Q_{n}$ are polynomials.
+Taneda~\cite{refTaneda00}, see also \cite{refFOU}, used an algebraic method to prove that the functions $Q_{n}$ defined by~\eqref{eq:PT.RS.YV2} are indeed polynomials.

-Okamoto \cite{refOkamotoP2P4} obtained special polynomials, analogous to the \VY, which are associated with some of the rational solutions of \PIV.
-Noumi and Yamada \cite{refNY99i} generalized Okamoto's results and expressed all rational solutions of \PIV\ in terms of special polynomials, now known as the \textit{generalized Hermite polynomials} and \textit{generalized Okamoto polynomials}.
-The structure of the roots of these polynomials is studied in \cite{refPACpiv}, where it is shown that the roots of the generalized Hermite polynomials have an approximate rectangular structure and the roots of the generalized Okamoto polynomials have a combination of approximate rectangular and triangular structures.
-As for \PII, ``approximate" is used since the patterns are not exact triangles and rectangles as the roots lie on arcs rather than straight lines.